Security Model

 What persists and what does not

-But several important things do not persist:
+Several important things do not persist:

 - the mutable root filesystem of the runtime container